Integrate Constellation and UI-Kit using Pega APIs

 Step 9 (UI-Kit) - Verify that the SUB-192 case is now back to the Approve/Reject step with the updated answers.

-UI-Kit user opens the SUB-192 case, reviews the update answers and approves.
+UI-Kit user opens the SUB-192 case, reviews the updated answers and approves.

-Step 10 - Verify that all cases are now resolved in the UI-Kit and Constellation applications.
+Step 10 - Verify that all cases are now resolved in both UI-Kit and Constellation applications.

 - SUB-192 (UI-Kit): Resolved-Completed